okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/integrationsteps.md

 ### 3. The user submits a new primary email

 The user enters and submits their new primary email address.
+Create a page or dialog that allows the user to change and submit their new email address.

 <div class="half border">